 This will also increase accountability and transparency in government management.
 On the other hand, the challenges faced by the presidential institution cannot be ignored.
 Issues such as centralization of power, corruption, and nepotism are often in the spotlight.
 In facing these challenges, the president needs to demonstrate a strong commitment to implementing the principles of good governance.
 By prioritizing integrity, transparency, and accountability, the presidential institution can strengthen the legitimacy and public trust in the government.
 In conclusion, the urgency of the presidential institution as a refinement of the institutional order of the state in Indonesia is very clear.
-This institution not only has an executive role in running the government, but also functions as a symbol of national unity, a manager of international relations, and a driver of institution must be able to adapt, collaborate, and demonstrate commitment to the principles of democracy.
+This institution not only has an executive role in running the government, but also functions as a symbol of national unity, a manager of international relations, and a driver of institutional reform.
+In facing the complex challenges of the modern era, the presidential institution must be able to adapt, collaborate, and demonstrate commitment to the principles of democracy.
 Thus, the presidential institution can contribute significantly to national development and public welfare.35